The Biology Department’s Master of Science program emphasizes research and preparation

-The Master of Science in Biology requires completion of a minimum of 30 semester hours with at least 21 hours at the 6000 level.
+The Master of Science in Biology requires completion of 30-42 semester hours with at least 21 hours at the 6000 level.

 - successfully complete both written and oral comprehensive examinations (may be taken no more than twice) the semester before graduation;

-The following illustrates the minimum coursework requirements.
+The following illustrates 30-42 hours of coursework requirements.
 In addition, a maximum of 15 hours of thesis research may be required to fulfill degree requirements.

 Required Courses (6 hours)

 Prerequisite: Permission of department.
 Selection of a research problem, review of pertinent literature, and execution of the research.

 BIOL 6650 - Seminar